 The Senator Theater Open in 1939, was constructed by the E. Eyring for Durkee Enterprises and designed by John Jacob Zink for a total 250,000 dollars.
 The Theater's opening attraction was Stanley and Livingstone Staring Spencer Tracy and Nancy Kelly.

-Walter's Gratuity and Loans
+The Walter's Gratuity and Loans was

 The Thomas Center building was built in 1899, has